pfnet/pytorch-pfn-extras/docs/source/user_guide/quick_start.rst

 Step 1: Use Trainer
 -------------------

-First, combine the Model and Optimizer you want to learn into the Trainer.
+First, pass to the Trainer the Model and Optimizer you want to train.

 .. literalinclude:: /_example/quick_start_trainer.py
     :language: python